How to Develop a Banking Website or Web App

 According to Juniper Research, the number of online banking users is expected to reach 2B by the end of the current year, doubling from what it was 5 years ago.

-It shows us that starting a fintech company and providing banking services online is easier than ever— the world keeps getting digitalized and the banking system isn’t at the tail end.
+It shows us that starting a fintech company and providing banking services online is easier than ever— the world keeps getting digitized and the banking system isn’t at the tail end.

-Before we dive into details of a banking web app development.
+Before we dive into details of a banking web app or site development.
 We’ve prepared this poll for you to see how often you use both options.

 Interested in how to build a banking site now?
 Hold the line — we’ll show you how.